Indiana Paycheck Calculator 2026: 2.95% IN Tax + County Tax Notes

 Local Taxes in Indiana

-All 92 counties levy local income taxes ranging from 0.5% to 2.9%.
+All 92 counties levy county income tax; rates vary by county and are published by the Indiana Department of Revenue.
 Local taxes are not included in the calculator above and would further reduce your take-home pay.

 State Tax Rate